kamil-kw/bmi-calculator/README.md

 # **1.3.
 Skeleton**

-Logic of this calculator is described in the diagram below:
+Logic of this calculator is describe in the diagram below:

 ![flow](images_readme/flow_final.png)